AOA Certificate of Added Qualification in Hospice and Palliative Medicine

 - provide substantiation of satisfactory clinical competence in HPM, which must be provided by the program director of the fellowship program where the candidate completed clinical training

 - possess a valid certification by their primary AOA board

 - complete a 12-month AOA-approved fellowship in HPM, completed after July 1, 2009.

-You can find additional information about the CAQ in HPM from the American Osteopathic Association.
+You can find additional information about the CAQ in HPM through your respective osteopathic board.

 The AOA examination is a proctored 5-hour examination consisting of multiple-choice questions of the single-best-answer type.
 There are a total of 200 items on the examination; the AOA content blueprint includes relative percentages by content category.
 The examination covers the broad aspects of HPM that specialists practicing in the field are expected to know and assesses candidates' knowledge and clinical judgment in aspects of HPM required to perform at a high level of competence.
 The AOA Bureau of Osteopathic Specialists exam for a CAQ in hospice and palliative medicine is administered to all approved applicants at one time and location.
 You can find the examination schedule, locations, and more details from the AOA's Conjoint Committee.

 Candidates register for the certification exam through the primary board by which they are certified.
 Each board is responsible for developing its own application materials.